 In the case of satellite access for Cellular IoT, the MME may verify the UE location and determine whether the PLMN is allowed to operate at the UE location, as described in clause 4.13.4.
 If the UE receives a Service Reject message with cause value indicating that the selected PLMN is not allowed to operate at the present UE location, the UE shall attempt to select a PLMN as specified in TS 23.122 [10].

+If the UE has indicated "S&F Support" capability, if the MME rejects the Service Request it may provide a cause indicating that Store and Forward Operation is not supported by the satellite at this time.
+Optionally the UE may be provided with a S&F Wait Timer, or a S&F Monitoring List or both.

 3. NAS authentication/security procedures as defined in clause 5.3.10 on "Security function" may be performed.

 If the MME is configured to support RLOS and the UE indicated Attach Type "RLOS", based on local regulation and operator policy, the MME may skip the authentication and security setup, or the MME may perform authentication if security information is available or obtainable from a HSS, and continue the Service Request procedure regardless of the authentication result.